Overview

 Public Involvement

 Public involvement and participation are critical for the success of this plan.
-The Village and Commission encourage Village residents and anyone who visits, works, goes to school, or shops in the Village to complete the public survey below.
-Through this survey, you can share information on your current bicycle and pedestrian usage, perceptions of safety, where you travel, and the factors that influence your decision to walk or bike.
-Your responses will assist with the development of goals and policies that will address issues and concerns raised by the public and outline actions for improving walking and biking.
+In Spring-Summer 2024 a public survey was made available seeking input on current bicycle and pedestrian usage, perceptions of safety, and factors that influence decisions to walk or bike.
+Commission staff reviewed and analyzed the responses to the survey to assist with development of goals and policies that will outline actions for improving walking and biking.